 3 Under the Public Sector Management Act 1994 the names of departments can be changed.
 At the time of this reprint the former Department of Mines is called the Department of Mineral and Petroleum Resources.

-4 On the date as at which this compilation was prepared, the Land Information Authority Act 2006 s.
-125 had not come into operation.
+4 On the date as at which this compilation was prepared, the Financial Legislation Amendment and Repeal Act 2006 s.
+4 had not come into operation.
 It reads as follows:

 “

-125. Argentine Ant Act 1968 amended

-(1) The amendments in this section are to the Argentine Ant Act 1968.

-(2) Section 15(1) is amended as follows:

-(a) in paragraph (b)(ii), by deleting “or Deputy”;

-(b) by deleting all of the subsection after “or” after paragraph (b)(ii) and inserting instead —

-“

-(iii) a certificate signed by the chief executive officer of the department principally assisting in the administration of the Land Administration Act 1997 or of the department principally assisting in the administration of the Mining Act 1978 that a person is registered in the department as the lessee or occupier of premises,

-is, until the contrary is proved, evidence that the person is the owner, lessee or occupier, as the case may be, of the premises.

-”.
+4. References to “Consolidated Fund” changed to “Consolidated Account”

+The Acts listed in the first column of the Table to this section are amended in the corresponding provisions listed in the second column by deleting “Consolidated Fund” (whether in ordinary type, italics, bold or capitals) in each place where it occurs and inserting instead (in corresponding type) —

-”.
+“ Consolidated Account ”.

+Table